wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

 title: Implicit versus explicit dependencies
 date: 2020-05-28T18:30:50+02:00
 tags: c# core dotnet
+comments:
+  - author: Oskar Gewalli
+    content: An implicit dependency in our POCO models on EF core 2 was that we assumed that EF core would create non null owned properties, while in EF core 3 that behaviour has changed.
+    date: 2020-06-01T10:15:35+01:00
 ---

 These are musings related to the question what kind of libraries resist the test of time.
 Some of it is related to issues encountered due to [Dependency Hell](https://en.wikipedia.org/wiki/Dependency_hell).